Vayots Dzor Province: Media

 Vardadzor monthly is the regional newspaper of Vayots Dzor.
 It has been published in Yeghegnadzor since 15 November 2002.
 It covers political, economical and regional news.
 It also has a literary supplement.

 Transportation

 The M-2 Motorway that connects Armenia from north to south, passes through the province.
 On the other hand, the towns of Yeghegnadzor are domestically connected through a number of well-developed roads.

 The Jermuk airstrip is located near Jermuk, adjacent to the Kechut Reservoir.

 Economy

 Agriculture and viticulture

 Vayots Dzor has the poorest agricultural index among the Armenian provinces, forming 2.2% of the annual total agricultural product of Armenia.
-Around 82.5% (1,903 km²) of the total area of the total area of the province arable lands, out of which only 8.5% (162 km²) are ploughed.
+Around 82.5% (1,903 km2) of the total area of the total area of the province arable lands, out of which only 8.5% (162 km2) are ploughed.

-However, agriculture -including farming and cattle-breeding- is the most common activity in the province.
-Agricultural crops include apricot, cherry, pear, peach, apple, quince, plum, melon, walnut, grapes and berries.
-Cattle-breeding includes wool-bearing, goat farming, poultry farming and bee-keeping.
-Vayots Dzor is among the leading provinces of Armenia in wine production in terms of grape cultivation and wine export (along with the provinces of Ararat and Armavir).

 Industry

 The industry of Vayots Dzor contributes 1% of the annual total industrial product of Armenia.
 Industry is mainly based on water bottling, alcoholic drinks production (mainly wine), food-processing and dairy products.
 The discovery of the 6100 year-old Areni-1 winery has provided increased awareness of the ancient tradition of wine-making in Armenia and particularly in the region of ancient Syunik.